bagisto/bagisto-docs/src/package-development/getting-started.md

 ## Using Bagisto Package Generator

 To facilitate package development, you can use the [Bagisto Package Generator](https://github.com/bagisto/bagisto-package-generator).
+It is a separate, optional development dependency; Bagisto itself ships no `package:make` command.
 Follow the steps below to install it:

 ::: tip Package Generator Benefits
 The [Bagisto Package Generator](https://github.com/bagisto/bagisto-package-generator) automatically creates the necessary directory structure, service providers, and configuration files, saving you time and ensuring consistency across packages.